dolkensp/unp4k/README.md

 2. Right click the zip and select *Properties*
 3. Under the *General* tab, check the *Unblock* checkbox at the bottom if it exists, and click ok
 4. Extract the selected zip to your desired installation directory

+NOTE: unforge currently requires [.Net Framework 4.6.2](https://www.microsoft.com/net/download/thank-you/net462) or greater to run.
+If you receive the error `Method not found: '!!0[] System.Array.Empty()'.` you will need to install this framework.

 # Quickstart: